BroadbandForum/usp-test/01-messages-and-path-names.md

 identifier of the Device.LocalAgent.Controller. object that represents the Controller simulated by the traffic generator.

-3. Set the Device.LocalAgent.Controller.&lt;instance
+3. Set the Device.LocalAgent.Controller.<instance
-identifier&gt;.ProvisioningCode to an arbitrary value that is not 'TestValue54'.
+identifier>.ProvisioningCode to an arbitrary value that is not 'TestValue54'.

-4. Ensure that the Device.LocalAgent.Controller.&lt;instance
+4. Ensure that the Device.LocalAgent.Controller.<instance
-identifier&gt;.USPNotifRetryMinimumWaitInterval is set to its default value (5).
+identifier>.USPNotifRetryMinimumWaitInterval is set to its default value (5).

 ### Test Procedure